pghvlaans/sbotools/README.md

   * sboinstall, sboupgrade: Use --instant-stop to override the INSTANT_STOP setting.
   * Build.pm: Use JSON::PP to write the mass rebuild resume queue.
   * sboremove: Fix extra newline.
+  * sboupgrade: --all-plus-failures adds packages with missing solibs only in /opt to the queue if running interactively.

 #### 4.3 - 2026-07-31
   * {Build,Download}.pm: Properly handle failed downloads when continuing.